Data Tier Routing Patterns

 node_attrs = node_info["nodes"][node_id].get("attributes", {})

-for key, expected_val in routing_require.items():
+for key, expected in routing_require.items():

-if actual_val != expected_val:
+if node_attrs.get(key) != expected:

 drift_report.append({